 109. When a Member desires to make a motion, the Member shall obtain recognition as provided in Rule 108.
-Upon being recognized, the Member shall open by stating his or her motion, except in the case of a nomination, and in any other case may not speak to the merits of the motion at that time, but shall confine his or her remarks to those necessary to explain the motion.
+Upon being recognized, the Member shall open by stating the Member's motion, except in the case of a nomination, and in any other case may not speak to the merits of the motion at that time, but shall confine the Member's remarks to those necessary to explain the motion.
 If the motion is in order and is seconded, it shall be stated to the Assembly by the Speaker.
 If the motion is debated, the Member who made it shall then be entitled to recognition to open the debate on the motion.

-When a Member obtains the floor during debate upon any question that is pending before the Assembly and addresses the Assembly regarding the merits of the pending question, the Member may not be permitted to conclude his or her debate by making any motion or by demanding the previous question.
+When a Member obtains the floor during debate upon any question that is pending before the Assembly and addresses the Assembly regarding the merits of the pending question, the Member may not be permitted to conclude the Member's debate by making any motion or by demanding the previous question.